 Once the smoker is ready, place the pan of appetizers onto the grate and close the lid.

-At the end of 2 hours, increase the heat to 275°F to help crisp up the bacon.
-Let them cook for an additional 30 minutes at this higher heat or until the bacon is as crisp as you like it.
+At the end of 2 hours, increase the heat to 275°F (135°C) to help crisp up the bacon.
+Let them cook for about 30 minutes at this higher heat or until the bacon is as crisp as you like it.

 Brush the smoked shotgun shells with Jeff’s barbecue sauce about 10 minutes before they are finished cooking.